 Name of Person Completing this Form: Date:

 Name of Student:

+Name of Student.

+D (

 Date of Birth:

 School:

 Course Code:

+Masting Attandage

 Meeting Attendees:

-Distribution of Completed Plan to: (Agree with all whom should receive a copy.
-A copy must be sent to the Safeguarding Team)
+Distribution of Completed Plan to:

+(Agree with all whom should receive a copy.
+A copy must be sent to the Safeguarding

+Team)

+rouni)

+5

 Briefly describe the reason for completing

 ✓

+Risk to Themselves (The Student)

-Please comment on risk to self, to and from others including children and / or Vulnerable Adults at Risk Action / Support Required By Whom Details of previous incidents and the level of violence used (Include any violent incidents) Have any External Agencies been involved?
+Please comment on risk to self, to and from othe Adults at Risk ers including children and / or Vulnerable Action / Support Required By Whom Details of previous incidents and the level of violence used (Include any violent incidents) Have any External Agencies been involved?
 (Police / Social Services / Probation Officer) Is medication used to control?
 Is the medication always taken on time?
-Description of Behaviour(s): Identify Triggers and Warning Signs: Proactive / Preventative Strategies: Consider: • Reducing Stress • How is the work environment? • LSA • Support leading up to exams • Financial situation • Targets / Workload • Friendebine Friendships Coping with the course 1:1 support Tutorial support Reactive / Emergency Strategies: Coping strategies Time out Contact details of support e.g. NoK / Friend Doctor Details
+Description of Behaviour(s): Identify Triggers and Warning Signs: Proactive / Preventative Strategies: Consider: Reducing Stress How is the work environment?
+LSA Support leading up to exams Financial situation Targets / Workload Friendships Coping with the course 1:1 support Tutorial support Reactive / Emergency Strategies: Coping strategiesTime outContact details of support e.g. NoK / Friend Contact details of support e.g. Nok / Friend Doctor Details

-Unmet Needs Identified

-Please include any difficulties encountered in applying any of the preventative or control mechanisms to address the stated risks in any of the settings in which the individual receives care
+Unmet Needs Identified Please include any difficulties encountered in applying any of the preventar individual receives care ative or control mechanisms to address the stated risks in any of the settings in which the

-Has this Risk Assessment been shared with the Student and / or Parent / Carer?
+Has this Risk Assessment been shared with the Student and / or Pare ent / Carer?
 If it has not been shared, please state the reasons why.

 Emergency Contact Details (Two contacts must be provided)

-Emergency Contact 1 Emergency Contact 2 ---
+Emergency Contact 1 Emergency Contact 2

 Signatures

 Director / Head of Department

 Personal Achievement Tutor / Tutor

 Date for Review